RULES & GUIDELINES

-- Entries should consist of one eight-page, A3-sized, portrait-orientation interactive PDF (four pages for the Upper Primary category).
-An interactive PDF can include embedded video content.
+- Entries should consist of an eight-page, A3-sized, portrait-orientation interactive PDF (NOTE: Only four pages for the Upper Primary category).
+An interactive PDF can include embedded audio and video content.

 - The layout and design of the newspaper should reflect your ideas of what a school newspaper of the future could look like.

-- Avoid including any content in your entries (e.g. text, images, brand names) to which you do not hold the copyright.
+- Avoid including any content in your entries to which you do not hold the copyright (e.g. text, images, brand names).
 If you do, you must be able to provide written permission for its use.
 Entries containing any unauthorised content will be disqualified.
 You can contact the following organisations for more detailed information and resources: